miku/ubl-wd-2024-pe/README.md

 > But there is frustration in the science community over OpenAI's secrecy
 > around how the model was trained and what data were used, and how GPT-4
-> actually works.
-"All of these closed-source models, they are essentially dead
+> actually works. "**All of these closed-source models, they are essentially dead
-> ends in science," says [Sasha Luccioni](https://www.sashaluccioni.com/), a research scientist specializing in
+> ends in science**," says [Sasha Luccioni](https://www.sashaluccioni.com/), a research scientist specializing in
 > climate at HuggingFace, an open-source AI cooperative. --
 > [GPT-4 IS HERE: WHAT SCIENTISTS THINK](http://www.hajim.rochester.edu/che/assets/pdf/gpt-4-is-here-what-scientists-think.pdf) (03/2023)